Thomas Garnier (dean of Lincoln): Life

 Garnier was born on 15 April 1809, the second son of the Rev. Thomas Garnier the elder, Dean of Winchester Cathedral, and Mary Parry, daughter of Caleb Hillier Parry and sister of Arctic navigator Sir William Edward Parry.
 Garnier was born at his father's living of Bishopstoke, Hampshire.
 He was educated at Winchester School, and proceeded to Worcester College, Oxford.
-He graduated B.A. in 1830, and that year was elected, like his father before him, to a fellowship at All Souls' College, Oxford.
+He graduated with a B.A. in 1830, and that year was elected, like his father before him, to a fellowship at All Souls' College, Oxford.
 At Oxford he was distinguished for excellence in all athletic sports, and he was one of the crew in the first university boat race.
 He took the degree of B.C.L. in 1833.
 In the same year he was ordained deacon; he was ordained priest the following year, both times by the Bishop of Oxford.

 After having served the curacy of Old Alresford, Hampshire, he was appointed to the college living of Lewknor, Oxfordshire, and was in 1840 presented by the Earl of Leicester to the rectory of Longford, Derbyshire.
 Here he resided till 1849, when he was made chaplain of the House of Commons, holding with it the preachership of the London Lock Hospital.
-In 1850 Lord John Russell, then prime minister, nominated him to the important crown living of Holy Trinity, Marylebone, where he worked hard until his resignation in 1859.
-Garnier was an evangelical, but established daily service and weekly communions in his church.
+In 1850 Lord John Russell, then prime minister, nominated him to the important crown living of Holy Trinity, Marylebone, where he stayed until his resignation in 1859.